-Higher Education and records governance: what you need to know
+Higher Education and records governance: managing the risks

 Universities and Vocational Colleges around the world have always been hubs of information sharing and collaboration.
-Free flow of data is essential for knowledge generation and research.
-But there is a dark side of data in higher ed, and it’s important to know the risks and requirements.
+Free flow of information is essential for knowledge generation and research.
+But there is a dark side of data in higher education, and it’s important to know the risks and how to manage the risks.

 Educational institutions are prime targets for cybercriminals.
 There are several kinds of attractive data held by these organisations, often at huge scale: